dof-studio/Statisticality/README.md

-Is going to be initially released in Later of September, 2024.
+Is going to be initially released in September, 2024.

 # 01. Introduction